meolar/supertux-wiki/Ideas.md

 > "I at least do not like that idea." - 84.154.88.23 22:14, 25 Sep 2006 (BST)

-> "Every time you use Paint for anything other than pixmapping, God kills a graphics designer.
-I don't want to die because of you." - DJ Wings 23:15, 26 Oct 2006 (CEST)

 > "I don't like it either." - Julius\_Freezer 23:58, 2 July 2009 (UTC)

 ### Change Blocks